-- e) Integrated Housing means dwellings and lots subject to a separate single application. - f) Integrated Housing may be considered in other character areas (excluding Johnstons Spur) subject to set of objectives - No building setback required for retail/commercial buildings in the Town Centre or Village Centre - h) Private Open Space (POS) % can be made up of several individual open spaces so long as the min. dimension is achieved.
+- Integrated Housing means dwellings and lots subject to a single application. - Integrated Housing may be considered in other character areas (excluding Johnstons Spur) subject to set of objectives - No building setback required for retail/commercial buildings in the Town Centre or Village Centre - Private Open Space (POS) % can be made up of several individual open spaces so long as the min. dimension is achieved.
 This may include open space in the front setback where appropriate privacy screening and a connection to internal living spaces can be achieved.
-For Integrated Housing, the POS can be achieved with a combination of balcony and rooftop space and courtyard - i) Visitor parking will generally be provided on-street. - Secondary Dwellings ("Studio Units" / "Granny Flats") that are notto complying with State Environmental Planning Policy (Affordable Rental Housing) 2009 development are to have the following controls: minimum size of 45sqm; maximum size of 75sqm; landscaping requirements to accord with table above; height limit set by SEPP; no on site parking or POS required; setbacks to accord with building envelope controls in Appendix C - k) This Garage setbacks on secondary street frontages may be 2.0m. in nominated locations on secondary street frontages - I) For allotments greater than 600sqm, the Landscaping requirement is 25%. - m) Landscaping is defined in the NSW Housing Code.
+For Integrated Housing, the POS can be achieved with a combination of balcony and rooftop space and courtyard - Visitor parking will generally be provided on-street. - Secondary Dwellings ("Studio Units" / "Granny Flats") to comply with State Environmental Planning Policy (Affordable Rental Housing) 2009 Garage setbacks on secondary street frontages may be 2.0m. - I) For allotments greater than 600sqm, the Landscaping requirement is 25%. - m) Landscaping is defined in the NSW Housing Code.
 Minimum 50% of the Landscaping is to be behind the front building line for Standard and Integrated Housing - In accordance with the provisions of Condition B6, within the R1 zone, the minimum lot size for a Villa is to be 300sqm.
-The minimum allotment size can be varied for the subdivision of 'Integrated Housing' under the Exceptions to Development Standards Other Development clause in the Major Development SEPP.
-The lot size can be less than 300m2 if it complies with the development standards contained within condition B6. - n)o) A maximum of 50% of the articulation zone can be occupied by the building.
+The lot size can be less than 300m2 if it complies with the development standards contained within condition B6. - A maximum of 50% of the articulation zone can be occupied by the building.